0Atticus/desmos_animations/README.md

 #  Desmos Animations
-> A repository for converting images into curve equations and drawing them with the desmos API.
+> A repository for converting images into bezier curve equations and drawing them with the desmos API.

 >This project is a work in progress, it is functional but not complete.